Cement Corporation of India: Functional units

 The Bokajan Cement Plant is around 350 kilometers from the city of Guwahati and around 21 kilometers from the Dimapur Airport.
 Annually, the plant produces around 1,98,000 MT per year by using the dry process of manufacture.
-The total area has the factory, the mining area and the township.
-The township consists of various civic amenities such as health centers, guest houses, bank, post office, telephone exchange and so on.
+The total area includes the factory, the mining area, and the township.
+The township consists of various civic amenities such as health centers, guest houses, a bank, a post office, a telephone exchange, and so on.